 Growing from just one centre to a pan-African network, AIMS had to develop its own information and knowledge management system.
 This has included developing tools and resources such as the centre start-up manual; cross-cutting policies and procedures on finance and human resources; a standardised accounting system; streamlined governance framework; M&E Framework; Theory of Change; and the annual alumni survey.
 This has allowed AIMS to build its internal knowledge capacity and take a more systematic approach to its growth and development.
-The communications team has also launched a digital newsletter to inform staff of developments across the network.
-An intranet for the organization is currently being mapped out in collaboration with AIMS' IT department.
-The communications team continues to engage colleagues for more frequent feedback and sharing of information.

-ii.
+5 The Mid Term Evaluation of AIMS-IDRC/DFID Partnership Program Report, 2015 ii.
 Media engagement to continue raising AIMS' profile